tinybike/argus/README.md

 	python batch_test.py [-valoff if you dont want to use train/validate split]

-to create new output.tsv file.
-Then run
+to create new output.tsv file with up-to-date feature vectors.
+Then run:

 	python train_relevance.py

-To reevaluate on real data run batch_test.py again
+To reevaluate system performance with retrained classifier, run batch_test.py again.

 If you want to train with some features off, open output.tsv and delete the classification or relevance symbol in the feature name.
 To reevaluate on real data, read on.